Forum > Lender Questions > Why do borrowers pay back immediately, then post a new loan?

-It is my understanding that currently there is a limit of 5 years (60 months) to repay a loan.
-I think the system will automatically adjust the repayment amount if someone tries to lower it to such a small installment amount that it would take more than five (5) years to repay the loan.
+It is my understanding that currently there is a limit of 5 years (60 months) to clear a loan.
+I think the system automatically will adjust the installment amount if someone tries to lower it to such a small amount that it would take more than five (5) years to clear the loan.

-Regarding repaying a loan early, that never is a good idea at Zidisha because that will not help increase the credit limit.
-There are only two things that go into the calculation of the on-time repayment rate: (1) on-time repayments, and (2) late repayments.
+There are only two things that go into the calculation of the on-time repayment rate, which are: (1) on-time remittances, and (2) late remittances.

---> Early repayments do nothing at all for you.
+--> Early does nothing at all for you.

 That's why sometimes you see a new borrower with a fully repaid loan but there isn't any on-time repayment rate recorded.
 The borrower made all of the installment payments early, so an on-time repayment rate was not established (and the credit limit, therefore, will not increase much, if at all).